 Penalty Fare Notices, in differing formats, are issued for a variety of reasons.
 One example of this is when transport providers operate Penalty Fare Schemes as part of their overall Revenue Protection strategy to reduce ticketless travel.
 On routes where stops are frequent and trains or buses are busy, it's not always possible to check every passenger’s ticket between every station or every bus stop.

 Where such Penalty Fare schemes apply, a valid ticket or other authority to travel must be displayed or made available for inspection when requested.
 Failure to either advance-purchase correctly or, failure to buy correctly from available ticket purchasing facilities before travelling may make a person liable to pay a penalty fare.
+The Best Practice Guidance, that can be found in Documents, provides more detailed information.

 Train operators work in a number of different ways to tackle ticketless travel.
-In addition to operating a penalty fares scheme, they may issue passengers with an Unpaid Fare Notice if they fail to pay the full appropriate fare or fail to produce a valid ticket when requested.
+In addition to operating a Penalty Fares Scheme, they may issue passengers with an Unpaid Fare Notice if they fail to pay the full appropriate fare or fail to produce a valid ticket when requested.

 An Unpaid Fare Notice must be paid or appealed against within the stated time in order to avoid further costs or action being taken by the Transport Provider to recover the debt.

 Appeals must be put in writing and cannot be made by telephone or in person.
-Appeals can be made online from Make an Appeal, where you may also download an Appeal Form for post or fax appeal purposes.
+Appeals can be made online from Make an Appeal, where you may also download an Appeal Form for post, or fax appeal purposes.

 You should explain why you were unable to produce a valid ticket or other authority to travel and provide any further information or evidence to support your explanation when appealing.
 The Caseworker will not be able to obtain evidence or contact witnesses on your behalf so it is important that you include everything that you feel will help to support your appeal.